the-technat/js-buchsi.ch/docker-compose/README.md

 ## Prerequisites

-Change the id of your local user in the `id.env` file.
+Change the id of your local user in the `.env` file.
 Find your correct id using `id -u`.

 To use the correct domain names add the following line to `/etc/hosts`: